 Authors McCay and Marie Vernon present a compelling story about McCullough, a strikingly handsome man with a winning personality.
 His charm was endearing, but his incendiary temper resulted in increasing aggression and abuse.
 Eventually, he was convicted for the murder of two men.
 Yet, McCullough ingratiated himself with the court and served only seven years in prison.
 Once free again, he resumed his pattern of sweetness and mayhem.
 He beguiled sympathetic women whom he then abused and stalked.
 Finally, his rage culminated in a crescendo of destruction.
 Deadly Charm depicts a deaf serial killer driven by frustration and violence and leaves much to consider.
 Did McCullough’s deafness exacerbate his lethally violent nature?
 Perhaps his vicious impulses could have been constrained if his time in mental institutions had been more productive than his time in prison.

-McCay Vernon, Professor Emeritus of Psychology, McDaniel College, Westminster, MD, and a homicide forensic expert, lives in Ponte Vedra Beach, FL.
+McCay Vernon was Professor Emeritus of Psychology at McDaniel College, and a homicide forensic expert in Ponte Vedra Beach, FL.

-Marie Vernon, a free-lance writer, lives in Ponte Vedra Beach, FL.
+Marie Vernon is a free-lance writer in Ponte Vedra Beach, FL.

 TEL 1-800-621-2736; (773) 568-1550 8 am - 5 pm CST